UltimaHoarder/UltimaScraper/README.md

     Ideal = "50"
     Max = "255"

+    The ideal is actually 0.
-    When you use {text} in file_name_format, a limit of how many characters can be set by inputting a number.
+    When you use {text} in filename_format, a limit of how many characters can be set by inputting a number.

 [#auto_site_choice](README.md#auto_site_choice):